 Conceived as a tribute to the pirate radio stations that were operating offshore in the U.K. at the time, The Who Sell Out was loosely framed around the notion of lampooning the increasingly crass consumer culture and featured satirical cover images of the band members using freakishly oversized versions of popular products like Odorono deodorant and Heinz baked beans.

 The album interspersed full band songs with spoken-word conceptual interludes that were faux "commercials" advertising all manner of consumer goods, including the aforementioned "Odorono" (which suggested that the difference between success and failure in life might come down to one's choice of deodorants) and "Tattoo," which proposed that life would be better if only you got the right tattoo.

-Opening the record, ‘Armenia City in the Sky,’ was an innovative sonic production that made use of the Who's instrumental and vocal abilities, along with groundbreaking sound effects that pointed the way to much of the group's later work.
-‘Mary Anne With the Shaky Hand‘ prominently featured their sunny harmonies, as did other psychedelic pop confections like ‘Our Love Was,’ ‘I Can't Reach You‘ and ‘Relax.’
+Album opener "Armenia City in the Sky" was an innovative sonic production that made use of the Who's instrumental and vocal abilities, along with groundbreaking sound effects that pointed the way to much of the group's later work.
+"Mary Anne With the Shaky Hand" prominently featured their sunny harmonies, as did other psychedelic pop confections like "Our Love Was," "I Can't Reach You" and "Relax."